laurabenestan/Admixture/README.md

 ```

 ### Visualising the results
-Do a graph showing the cross validation results (the optimal number of clusters has the lowest cross validation error)
+Do a graph showing the cross validation results.
+Then select the optimal number of clusters regarding :
+- the lowest cross validation error
+- when the cross-validation error decrease the most

 ```{r}
 graph_title="Cross-Validation plot"
 x_title="K"